 - Customize the colors and fonts right on your pin

 - Curate a collection or range of your products

 - Tell a unique story in a new way

 - Improve audience targeting with topic tagging

 In short, you can use idea pins to add multiple images, lists, videos, and custom text all in one single pin!
 Similar to your “normal” pins, you will be able to add your Pinterest Idea Pins to your personal boards.

-The best part is, you can link each page within your idea pins to different blog posts.
-Linking pages within your idea pins means that with ONE single pin, you have the potential of sharing MORE content with less effort.
+The best part is you can link each page within your idea pins to different blog posts.
+Linking pages within your idea pins means that with ONE single pin, you have the potential to share MORE content with less effort.
 Consider using idea pins to drive more traffic to your how-to tutorials, list posts, and recipe posts.

 How To Create Your Very First Idea Pin

 It's time to give Pinterest idea pins a go now that you understand them!
 Follow the step-by-step guide below to create your very first idea pin.